 The Catholic Church is facing unprecedented challenges the world over.
 Many have stopped practicing their faith.
 Countries, communities and families are divided.
 The pandemic is having a devastating impact.
 In this crucial moment, the Church is forging a pathway to profound renewal.
 The Church is holding a consultation, or synod, inviting participants to encounter one another, listen to each other’s experiences, and discover together what God is calling the Church to do in these times.
 The insights that come from this consultation will be used to renew our parishes, schools and the diocese itself by strengthening a church culture that listens to its faithful, makes them co-responsible for the life of the church and reflects their wisdom.

-Learn more about what our Diocese is doing for the Synod Process or contact Julie for more details.
+or contact Julie for more details.

 In October and November, 2023, over 12,000 people in the Diocese participated in a Synod small group listening session, including 262 people from St. B's (the majority in a C2C small group).
 Over 40% of our participants were young adults (ages 20-39), 14% were youth (ages 12-18) and 13 were Spanish-speaking.
 For more details, explore the results below.